aml2732/landl-topics/websockets-intro/Readme.md

   - [socket.io-client](https://www.npmjs.com/package/socket.io-client)
   - [react-use-websocket](https://www.npmjs.com/package/react-use-websocket)

+## Security:
+While websockets can be used casually for proof of concept chat app style work; if you're going to use them in a production environment, it is essential that you use some security checks to control access to that websocket.
+1. Firstly connect via wss; NOT ws.
+The protocol "wss" establishes an encrypted connection; vs "ws" which is an unencrypted connection.
+2. Secondly, in the initial client->server connection request, send either an auth token / auth headers or a cookie for the server to check
+    - For nodejs it is recommeneded to handle this during the Upgrade request and destroy the socket if auth fails
+    - For python here are some auth examples for the library I used earlier: https://websockets.readthedocs.io/en/stable/topics/authentication.html
+3. Thirdly, you must authenticate the Origin header.
+Websockets are not limited by same origin policy.
+4. Unrelated to websockets, it may be a good idea to use an algo to encrypt auth token

 ## Notes:
 - supported by all modern common browsers
 - use of HTTP `Upgrade` Header is the signifier for browser to use WebSocket protocol instead of HTTP